Sugar Cream Pie Recipes

 Preheat oven to 425 degrees F. Prepare pie pastry.

 Place flour and sugar in the unbaked pie shell.
-Add cream and mix well using your fingers to slowly mix the dry and liquid ingredients (the prevent the cream from whipping).
+Add cream and mix well using your fingers to slowly mix the dry and liquid ingredients (the prevents the cream from whipping).
 Add vanilla extract and continue stirring with fingers.
 Sprinkle with freshly grated nutmeg.

 Bake 10 minutes; reduce heat to 325 degrees F. and continue baking for approximately 45 to 55 minutes.
 Center will appear soft, but pie will set up as it cools.
 Do not over bake.
-Remove from oven.

-Dale/Crossly Family Sugar Cream Pie
+Dale/Crossly Family Sugar Cream Pie Recipe

-Here’s a recipe that uses half and half cream to make a cooked filling.
+Here is a recipe that uses half and half cream to make a cooked filling.
 This recipe is very reliable in terms of firmness.

 Baked for 9-inch one crust pie